JCuomo/Nowcasting/README.md

 At this point you should be able to run prediction, like in "examples/How to make predictions"
 The following packages will allow you to use every functionality, if you don't want to go for all read above what each package is used for.
 `pip install nexradaws`
-`conda install cartopy arm_pyart IPython pysteps hyperopt sh pillow imageio opencv scikit-learn`
+`conda install cartopy arm_pyart IPython pysteps hyperopt sh pillow imageio opencv scikit-learn jupyter`
 if GPU: `conda install tensorflow-gpu keras`
 if CPU: `conda install tensorflow keras `